Smoke-Free and Tobacco-Free Policy

-There is considerable evidence that concentrations of tobacco smoke are harmful to nonsmokers, as well as smokers.
-Findings of the U.S. Surgeon General indicate that exposure to tobacco in any form, whether active or passive, is a significant health hazard.
+There is considerable evidence that concentrations of smoke are harmful to nonsmokers, as well as smokers.
+Findings of the U.S. Surgeon General indicate that tobacco use in any form, active and passive, is a significant health hazard.
 Bridgewater State University has a responsibility to its employees and students to provide a safe and healthy environment.

-Promoting a smoke and tobacco-free campus is a wellness initiative to protect all members of the campus community.
-Moreover, becoming a tobacco-free campus encourages respect for others and for the environment.
+Promoting a smoke-free and tobacco-free lifestyle is a wellness initiative to protect all members of the campus community.
+Moreover, becoming a smoke-free and tobacco-free campus encourages respect for others and for the environment.

 This policy covers all Bridgewater State University students, faculty, staff, vendors, contractors, visitors, volunteers, and all other affiliated or nonaffiliated persons.

-“Hookah” -- a water pipe and any associated products and devices which are used to produce fumes, smoke, and/or vapor from the burning of material including, but not limited to, tobacco, shisha, or other plant matter.
+b.
+“Hookah” – a water pipe and any associated products and devices which are used to produce fumes, smoke, and/or vapor from the burning of material including, but not limited to, tobacco, shisha or other plant matter.

 This policy does not apply to any cessation product specifically approved by the U.S. Food and Drug Administration for use in treating nicotine or tobacco dependence.

-Tobacco use may be permitted with prior approval by the University for research, educational, clinical, or religious ceremonial purposes.
+The use of smoking products may be permitted with prior approval by the university for research, educational, clinical, or religious ceremonial purposes.

-Information about smoking programs offered through the Employee Assistance program can also be found on the Human Resources website.
+Information about smoking programs offered through the university’s Employee Assistance Program can also be found on the Human Resources website.

-Employees who have questions or concerns about this policy should contact the Office of Human Resources at 508.531.1324.
-Students who have questions or concerns should contact the Office of Community Standards at 508.531.6177.
+Employees who have questions or concerns about this policy should be directed to the Office of Human Resources.
+Students who have questions or concerns are encouraged to contact the Office of Community Standards.

 All Rights Reserved